Convex-Dev/design/docs/overview/convex-whitepaper.md

 Convex constrains time by placing a "juice cost" on each CVM operation performed.
 Any transaction executed has a "juice limit" that places a bound on the total amount of computational work that can be performed within the scope of the transaction.

 The originating account for a transaction must reserve juice by paying an amount `[juice limit] x [juice price]` at the start of the transaction.
 Any unused juice at the end of the transaction is refunded at the same rate.
-The juice price a dynamically varying price that adjusts with amount of execution performed per unit time by the Convex network as a whole: this is a cryptoeconomic mechanism to disincentivise transactions from being submitted at peak periods, and as a protection from DoS attacks by making it prohibitively expensive to flood the compute capacity of the network for a sustained period of time.
+The juice price is a dynamically varying price that adjusts with the amount of load on the Convex network as a whole: this is a cryptoeconomic mechanism to disincentivise transactions from being submitted at peak periods, and as a protection from DoS attacks by making it prohibitively expensive to flood the compute capacity of the network for a sustained period of time.

 If the juice limit has been exceeded, the CVM terminates transaction execution with an exception, and rolls back any state changes.
 No juice is refunded in such a situation - this penalises users who attempt excessive resource consumption either carelessly or maliciously.